 Advice & Information

-Dewis is also an advice service.
+Dewis also offers an advice service.
 If you have any questions about homelessness, or about your personal situation regarding housing, then you can turn to Dewis for advice and guidance.
-You can call us on 01639-882536 or email your query to firstname.lastname@example.org.
+You can call us on 01639-882536, email your query to firstname.lastname@example.org or call into our office at 47 Station Road, Port Talbot.

 Alternatively, you can call into our office at 47 Station Road, Port Talbot.

-We also work in partnership with NPT Housing Options and hold a housing advice surgery on a fortnightly basis on Wednesday mornings in the Civic Centre in Neath.
+We also work in partnership with NPT Housing Options Team and hold a housing advice surgery on a fortnightly basis on Wednesday mornings at the Civic Centre in Neath.

 The Bond Board Scheme offers help to enable anyone aged between 18 and 35 who are on benefits or low income access good quality private rented accommodation.
 We do this by providing a written guarantee to the Landlord that we will pay out up to the value of the Bond if there is any damage to the property or rent arrears at the end of a tenancy.